tmatic-trading/crypto-platform/README.md

 ### Limits control

 When an order is submitted, Tmatic does not allow the bot to exceed the set limit for the instrument.
 It decreases quantity if the limit is exceeded.
-If the limit is completely exhausted, the order will not be send to the exchange.
-If the bot does not have a position for this instrument, then such a position will be added to the bot, and the limit is set as default equal ```minOrderQty``` of the instrument.
+If the limit is completely exhausted, the order will not be sent to the exchange.
+If the bot does not have a position for this instrument, then such a position will be added to the bot, and the limit is set as default equal to ```minOrderQty``` of the instrument.

 Examples: